 The only hindrance to the growth of health analytics comes courtesy of privacy issues and a lack of skilled talent, according to a report from TMR Research.
 With a growing number of positions across the healthcare sector requiring knowledge of SAS systems, the biggest challenge may simply be finding SAS certified professionals capable of taking on the task of getting the most from the health data in the marketplace.

 SAS Certifications are a good way to show your SAS credentials in the marketplace.
 According to the SAS Institute, 70% of SAS certified professionals say that holding the credential helped them in their career.

-The certificate provides technical and analytical skills including data visualization, statistics, and data mining and predictive analytics as applied to organizational, biological and clinical data.
-Coursework will involve solving problems that typically effect healthcare organizations and is conducted using SAS software.
+The certificate provides technical and analytical skills including data visualization, statistics, and data mining, and predictive analytics as applied to organizational, biological, and clinical data.
+Coursework will involve solving problems that typically affect healthcare organizations and is conducted using SAS software.